SimplyWine/bookkeep-api/source/index.html.md

 Next is the unique `input.bk_organization_id`

 Then a connection id or store domain from `inputs.domain` or `inputs.connection_id` do not inlude `https` or `:` or `\\` in this string or it will break.

-If the posting is a payout or deposit it should include the unique ID for the deposit or payout.
+In the case of a payout or deposit the unique payout or deposit ID is used.
+If no deposits found on the date in question then use `no-deposit` in that space.
+Note that a summary will not have any unique ids since we generate that summary in our code (there will only be one per day since its a summary) which is why we skip this space when composing a source_uuid for the summaries.

 Next comes the report date in iso format eg. `2021-02-01`